GauravSharma82798/Indian-Airlines-Ticket-Exploratory-Analysis/README.md

 Dataset Link: Kaggle

 The various features of the cleaned dataset are explained below:

 Airline: The airline column contains the name of the airline firm.
 There are six different airlines, making it a category trait.

 Flight: The flight code of the aircraft is stored in flight.

 Source City: City where the flight departs from is a classification feature with 6 distinctive cities.

 Departure Time: This is a categorical feature that was deduced from time periods being divided into bins.
 It has six different time labels and stores information about the departure time.

 Stops: A category feature that holds the number of stops between the source and destination cities and has 3 different values.

 Arrival Time: This derived categorical feature was developed by binning time intervals.
 It maintains information regarding the arrival time and has six different time labels.

 Destination City: The location of the aircraft's landing.
 It is a classification feature with 6 distinctive cities.

 Class: A permanent feature that shows the total number of hours needed to travel between cities.

 Duration: A permanent feature that shows the total number of hours needed to travel between cities.

-10)Days Left: The trip date is subtracted from the booking date to arrive at this derived feature.
+Days Left: The trip date is subtracted from the booking date to arrive at this derived feature.

 Price: Information about the ticket price is stored in the target variable.

 Power BI Visualization Dashboard